Koshin Reiki Association Books

 Practicing the Reiki Precepts

-Practicing the Reiki Precepts restores the complete, signed teaching of Mikao Usui’s Precepts as they were presented in early Reiki training.
+Practicing the Reiki Precepts restores the complete, signed teaching of Mikao Usui’s Precepts as they were presented in 1920s Reiki training.
 This chapbook places the original document within its historical Taisho-era context and shows the Precepts not as inspirational slogans, but as disciplined, lived tools for refining kokoro — the integrated heart-mind.
 Through careful historical framing and disciplined analysis, this volume reveals how the Precepts function as conditioning tools within the structure of early Reiki education: repeated recitation, daily self-treatment, ethical refinement, and contemplative practice.
 The book is an essential foundation for serious practitioners who wish to understand and work with the Precepts as part of sustained, authentic Reiki cultivation.

 Mastering the Reiki Meditation